jadeleafmoon/solo-api-turnip/README.md

 Steps to using this API:
 1. Clone this repo to your computer
 2. Install and launch Postman
+3. Create a local database on your computer called turnip_test with PSQL
-3. Run localhost:3000 in Postman
+4. Run localhost:3000 in Postman

 Use the following format to make HTTP requests:
 ```